Goffredo Malaterra: De rebus gestis Rogerii et Roberti

 Malaterra wrote Latin history, the De Rebus Gestis Rogerii Calabriae et Siciliae Comitis et Roberti Guiscardi Ducis fratris eius, which chronicles the history of the Normans in Italy, particularly the brothers Robert Guiscard and Roger I of Sicily, and their conquest of Sicily.
 Geoffrey reports Pope Urban II's bull of 5 July 1098, which made Roger and his heirs legates of the Latin church, but not much after that.
 Additionally, he notes Bohemond's joining the First Crusade, but not the Fall of Jerusalem or Bohemond's conquest of Antioch.
 These details indicate that he probably finished his history around this time in 1098.
 Malaterra's work is one of the three surviving contemporaneous histories of the Norman conquest of Italy, the others being those of William of Apulia and Amatus of Montecassino.
-Malaterra's is significant because it is the only history to significantly cover the conquest of Sicily.
+Malaterra's is significant because it is the only history significantly to cover the conquest of Sicily.
 It seems likely that Geoffrey was writing at the behest of Roger, who was an old man by this time and may have been looking to legitimize the claims of his heirs.
 Unlike other medieval historians, such as Dudo of Saint-Quentin, Malaterra does not directly identify his sources, and alludes briefly to a number of informants, or relatoribus.
 These may have included Roger I of Sicily, himself.

 The work ends in 1099 and provides many valuable details, especially of the conquest of Sicily, which are unattested elsewhere.
 It is unclear precisely when Malaterra started and finished work on the text.
 All of the events therein are recorded in the past tense and the author does not indicate any knowledge of the death of Roger I of Sicily in 1101.
 At present, the consensus is that it was started after the majority of the events related in the text had come to pass, and finished before Roger I of Sicily's death.
 A passing reference to the work in Orderic Vitalis's Historia Ecclesiastica confirms that the work had been completed and was in circulation, albeit across a small geographical area, by the 1130s.